christopheradams/christopheradams.io/_drafts/the-whites-of-aarons-eyes.md

 By the late 1960s, Harold Cohen was a celebrated abstract painter.
 The London-born artist had represented Britain at both Documenta and the Venice Biennale, among varied international contemporary art exhibitions, and mounted numerous solo shows in the UK, the US, and Canada.
-Among his early acrylic paintings are color fields of innovative, noisy textures and imbricated patterns.
+Among his innovative early acrylic paintings are mazes of noisy textures and imbricated patterns.
 His figure-ground compositions, on the other hand, depict uncanny, primitive, and at times life-like forms.[^gazelli] These latter works mark the first traces of Cohen's functional model of artistic perception.

 In 1968, Cohen moved to California for teaching and research purposes.
 There he learned computer programming, which was unusual for visual arts faculty at the